elio-bteich/k-means-image-compression/README.md

 - `num_iterations`: Number of iterations for the K-Means algorithm.

 Feel free to experiment with different values to achieve your desired image quantization results.

+## Acknowledgement

+This project has been inspired by the K-Means clustering algorithm as taught in the ["Machine Learning" course](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera, which is approved by Stanford University and Deep Learning.ai.
+While this implementation takes inspiration from the concepts taught in the course, it has been independently developed and customized.

 ## License